Are you an Experienced Officer?

 - Teamwork

-Conducted at Victoria Police Department’s expense, you will attend a health assessment company in Vancouver to ensure you are able to carry out the occupational requirements of the job as a constable.
+Upon successfully moving on from the Final Screening stage, you will be required to undergo a physical health assessment to ensure you are ready and able to carry out the occupational requirements of a police officer.